 In early 1993, PGE ceased commercial operation of Trojan and began the decommissioning process.
 The original Trojan decommissioning cost estimate was prepared by an engineering firm with subsequent updates by PGE, due primarily to the effects of inflation and the timing of certain activities.
 The net estimated liability for Trojan decommissioning costs as of December 31, 2006 was \$108 million, measured at estimated fair value pursuant to provisions of SFAS No. 143.
 PGE's retail prices, as authorized by the OPUC in January 2007, include recovery of \$4.65 million annually.
 These amounts are deposited in an external trust fund, which reimburses PGE for costs expended under the decommissioning plan.
 Decommissioning cost estimates include equipment removal, embedded pipe remediation, surface decontamination, non-radiological decontamination, and on-site spent nuclear fuel storage until permanent storage is provided by the USDOE.
-Estimating the cost of decommissioning activities over a period extending to 2031 is inherently subjective and complex.
+Estimating the cost of decommissioning activities ov er a period extending to 2031 is inherently subjective and complex.
 Such estimates may vary because of changes in regulatory requirements, technology, labor and material costs, and waste burial.
-In addition, timing of actual activities may differ from that established in the decommissioning activities consist of demolition of the existing structures and long-term operation and decommissioning of the Independent Spent Fuel Storage Installation.
+In addition, timing of actual activities may differ from that established in the decommissioning plan, which may also cause actual costs to vary from those estimated.
+Remaining decommissioning activities consist of demolition of the existing structures and long-term operation and decommissioning of the Independent Spent Fuel Storage Installation.